Diya Kumari

 Diya Kumari (born 30 January 1971) is an Indian politician from Bharatiya Janata Party currently serving as the Deputy Chief Minister of Rajasthan alongside Prem Chand Bairwa in the ministry of Bhajan Lal Sharma from 2023 December.
 She currently represents Vidhyadhar Nagar as an MLA in the 16th Rajasthan Legislative Assembly.
 She is a member of Kachhwaha family of the Jaipur State.

 She was a member of Lok Sabha from Rajsamand parliamentary seat between 2019 and 2023.

 Kumari is the granddaughter of Man Singh II, the last ruling Maharaja of the princely state of Jaipur during the British Raj in India.

 Early life and education

 Kumari was born on 30 January 1971 in Jaipur to Bhawani Singh, a decorated Indian Army officer and hotelier, and Padmini Devi.
 She is the granddaughter of Man Singh II, the last ruling Maharaja of the princely state of Jaipur during the British Raj.

 Kumari attended Modern School (New Delhi), G.D.
 Somani Memorial School, Mumbai and Maharani Gayatri Devi Girls' Public School, Jaipur.
 She holds a Graduate Diploma in Fine Art (Decorative Painting) educated at Chelsea School of Arts, London in 1989 and a Hon.
 Doctorate in Philosophy from Amity University, Jaipur.

-She is believed to be a billionaire as she manages several properties, businesses, trusts and schools, including City Palace, Jaipur, which is also her residence; Jaigarh Fort, Amber and two trusts: Maharaja Sawai Man Singh II Museum Trust, Jaipur and the Jaigarh Public Charitable Trust; two schools: The Palace School and Maharaja Sawai Bhawani Singh School; and three hotels: Rajmahal Palace in Jaipur, Hotel Jaipur House at Mount Abu and Hotel Lal Mahal Palace, Jaipur.

 Personal life

-Kumari has three children including Padmanabh Singh.
-These children are from her marriage to Narendra Singh.
-Narendra Singh was an employee at the City Palace, the residence of the Jaipur royals, in 1997.
-She married in the same gotra which resulted in Rajput community unhappy and furious.
-Marriage within same gotra (clan) is prohibited by certain sections of Hindu society who believe people of the same gotra are siblings.
-Rajasthani society, which is still bound by feudal and semi-feudal loyalties, did not accept the match and followed it up with social boycott.
-The marriage ended in a divorce in December 2018.
+Kumari has three children, Padmanabh Singh, Gauravi Kumari and Lakshraj Prakash, from her marriage to Narendra Singh.

 Kumari owns a foundation, named the Princess Diya Kumari Foundation, which she runs with her children working on women empowerment via social entrepreneurship.